magneticio/vamp/docs/content/cli-reference/commands.md

 ---
 title: Commands
 weight: 30
----
 menu:
   main:
-    parent: cli
+    parent: cli-reference
+---

-# Usage
+# Commands

 VAMP has a command line interface (CLI) which can be used to perform some basic actions.

 VAMP CLI needs to know where the VAMP Host is locate.
-The host can be specified as a command line option (--host) or via an environment variable (VAMP_HOST)
+The host can be specified as a command line option (`--host`) or via an environment variable (`$VAMP_HOST`)
 Example:
 {{% copyable %}}
 ```bash